duyhelloworld/java-learning/DesignPatterns/factory/Factory.md

 }
 ```

-`Java 8 support _enum_ type, so I will use it for easier switch-case.`
+`Java 8 support _enum_ type, so I will use it for easier switch-case.
+You can use string, int or anythng other.`

 ```java
 public enum CoffeeType {